vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 Both implementations run under AddressSanitizer and UBSan without findings.
 The full build is warning-free; no test code is added.

+## Derive RIFF chunk sizes when serializing

+RIFF chunks now retain their identifier and logical payload only.
+The writer derives the declared size and appends the alignment byte, removing the separate size field and the factory that kept it synchronized with a pre-padded buffer.
+SoundFont and DLS construct ordinary chunk values directly.
+DLS pool offsets still use storage size including padding; SoundFont INFO strings still add their required even-length padding inside the declared payload.

+This removes five production lines, one stored invariant, and one factory.
+Payload and storage sizes retain their 32-bit overflow checks.
+A compact 17-line addition to the existing synth test file checks odd/even siblings and nested container lengths; existing exporter tests cover the format-specific rules.
+A temporary sanitized comparison matches bytes and storage sizes for 4,096 nested RIFF cases.
+The full build is warning-free and all 20 CTest targets pass.
+The comparison harness is not committed.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,